The Kings of South Side

 “Aye, Sarge.
 Just breakin’ him in right.”

-“Maybe so… But unless you want him to die a virgin, he needs to pay attention to the road.”
+“Maybe so.
+But unless you want him to die a virgin, he needs to pay attention to the road.
+Lord knows he just got his permit yesterday.”

 “Stone cold!”
-Carr yelled back, scanning over the crowded streets.
+Carr hooted back, scanning over the crowded streets.

 “The one with the flag flying on top of it?”

-‘Afrim.
+‘A-frim.
 That’s the one – break….
-Talk says the last patrol took small arms fire from there a few days ago, so we’re going to take alternative route Charlie and skirt around to the east.
+TOC says the last patrol took small arms fire from there a few days ago, so we’re going to take alternative route Charlie and skirt around to the east.
 How copy?’

 ‘Tango, Heathen One.
 Net clear.’